NaufalGhifari/discord_bot_JS/README.md

 My relationship with JavaScript is composed of:
 - 0% comprehension
 - 100% apprehension
-Hence why I'm making a bot in JS, because that sounds like a good idea.
+Hence why I'm making a bot in JS, because that sounds like a good way to help me learn JS.